Gattermeier/Artificial-Life/README.md

 # Artificial Life Simulation

-Reimplementation of Eloquent Javascripts's elife
+A fairly simple simulation of electronic life with genetic inheritance and mutation, originally inspired by Eloquent Javascripts's elife.

 ## Usage
 Run npm install, then webpack, then open index.html in Chrome